Hipps, Family and Morale, Welfare and Recreation Command Public

 are needed for audio, video, lighting, costuming and stage technology.

-Performers and technicians with experience in theatre leadership, team
+Performers and technicians with experience in theater leadership, team

 considered for positions such as stage manager.
 They must be available

-addition, drivers are needed to help keep the U.S. Army Soldier Show
+also are needed to help keep the U.S. Army Soldier Show on the road.

-on the road.
-Freightliner trucks and a commercial bus are used to
+Freightliner trucks and a commercial bus are used to transport the

-transport the cast, crew and equipment around the country.
+cast, crew and equipment around the country.
+Active-duty, Reserve and

-Reserve and National Guard Soldiers with a valid Class A driverís
+National Guard Soldiers with a valid Class A driverís license are

 instructions and a letter of release sample are available on the